beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 - **Run Button**: Code blocks for Python or Node.js will have a "Run" button.
   - **Execution Environment**: In the desktop app, you can choose to run code as a "Standalone" script or within the context of one of your created projects.
   - **Output**: The output (`stdout` and `stderr`) from the code execution will be displayed directly below the code block.
-- **Save to Project Button**: Click the "Save" button on a code block (Python, Node.js, or HTML) to save it to one of your projects.
+- **Save to Project Button**: Click the "Save" button on a code block (Python, Node.js, Java, or HTML) to save it to one of your projects.
   - A dialog will appear where you can select the target project.
   - You can either type a new filename or select an existing file from a dropdown to overwrite it.